 About Lung Cancer

-Lung cancer is the leading cause of cancer deaths in women and men in the United States, claiming more lives each year than breast, prostate, colon and cancers combined.
-Nearly 225,000 people (116,000 men and 108,210 women) in the United States are expected to be diagnosed in 2014.
+Lung cancer is the leading cause of cancer death in women and men in the United States, claiming more lives each year than breast, prostate, and colon cancers combined.
+Nearly 225,000 people (116,000 men and 108,210 women) in the United States are expected to be diagnosed in 2016.

 Small cell and non-small cell lung cancer are the most common types of lung cancer.
 Non-small cell is the more common of the two, making up nearly 85% of all cases, and tends to spread more slowly than small cell lung cancer.
 Treatment for the disease depends upon the stage and type of lung cancer, and can include surgery, radiation, chemotherapy, and, in some cases, targeted drugs that are aimed at the particular make-up of the cancer tumor.